danenders/pkedx/README.md

 * You can now surf at faster speeds, just like with running shoes.
 * IVs and EVs are viewable on the summary screen
 * Repels prompt you for re-use when they run out
-* Hidden Power attributes (Base Power, Type) is now accurately displayed in summary screens & battle.
+* Hidden Power attributes (Base Power, Type) are now accurately displayed in summary screens & battle.

 ## Credits & Thanks